Siderodromophobia- The Fear of Trains

 What is the longest passenger train in the world?
 This honor falls to the Gahn, an Australian tourist train with an astonishing length of more than 2,500 feet.
-That’s equivalent to 12 football fields.
-For people with Siderodromophobia, this bit of trivia can be disturbing.
+That’s equivalent to twelve football fields.
+For people with siderodromophobia, this bit of trivia might be disturbing.

 What Is Siderodromophobia?